odoo/documentation/content/applications/finance/accounting/localizations/mexico.rst

    **1.1.
 How can I generate an invoice with payment term `PUE`?**

-   `According to the SAT documentation`_ a payment is classified as ``PUE`` if the invoice was agreed to be fully payed before the 17th of the next calendar month (the next month of the CFDI date), any other condition will generate a ``PPD`` invoice.
+   `According to the SAT documentation`_ a payment is classified as ``PUE`` if the invoice was agreed to be fully paid before the 17th of the next calendar month (the next month of the CFDI date), any other condition will generate a ``PPD`` invoice.